Review: Biathlon training using a Garmin Vivoactive 3 watch

 Heart rate monitor

 Something to remember is that the Garmin needs to be in contact with your skin to record your heartrate.
 This means you can’t have it on the outside of your glove.
 Depending on the outside temperature or how easy it is to push up your glove this might be an issue.
-An alternative would be to use a chest strap, which I haven’t tested.
+For this reason when I'm skiing I use a chest strap heart rate monitor and pair it with the Garmin.

 Training at the rifle range